lijon/lijon.github.io/iaa_quirks.md

 The problem with this is that a host could very well change the system timestamps before passing them to the node when rendering them!
 For example, AUM adjust the mHostTime to make Link-enabled apps sync even though AUM is doing latency compensation, but it doesn't change mSampleTime.

+So in summary, there's still no good solution to this problem.

 # Avoiding IAA zombie nodes

 The favorite IAA bug that makes node apps unable to load in a host, often showing a message that the user needs to manually launch the app, force-close it, and then try again.